Anne Sullivan: Education

 On October 7, 1880, Sullivan began her studies at the Perkins School.
-Although her first years at Perkins were humiliating because of her rough manners, she managed to connect with a few teachers and made progress with her learning.
+Although her first years at Perkins were humiliating because of her rough manners, Sullivan managed to connect with a few teachers and made progress with her learning.

 While at Perkins, Sullivan befriended Laura Bridgman, a graduate of Perkins and the first blind and deaf person to have been educated there; Sullivan learned the manual alphabet from Laura.
-During her time there, she had a series of eye operations that significantly improved her vision.
+During her time there, Sullivan had a series of eye operations that significantly improved her vision.
 In June 1886, graduating at age 20 as the valedictorian of her class, Sullivan stated:

 Fellow-graduates: Duty bids us go forth into active life.
 Let us go cheerfully, hopefully, and earnestly, and set ourselves to find our especial part.
 When we have found it, willingly and faithfully perform it; for every obstacle we overcome, every success we achieve tends to bring man closer to God and make life more as He would have it.

 Career

 Helen Keller (left) in 1899 with lifelong companion and teacher Anne Sullivan (right).
 Photo taken by Alexander Graham Bell at his School of Vocal Physiology and Mechanics of Speech.

 The summer after Sullivan had graduated, the director of Perkins School for the Blind, Michael Anagnos, was contacted by Arthur Keller, Helen Keller's father, who was in search of a teacher for his seven-year-old blind and deaf daughter.
 Anagnos immediately recommended Sullivan for this position and she began her work on March 3, 1887, at the Kellers' home located in Alabama.
-As soon as she arrived, she argued with Helen's parents about the Civil War and over the fact that they had owned slaves.
+As soon as she arrived, Sullivan argued with Helen's parents about the Civil War and over the fact that they had owned slaves.
 At the same time, she quickly connected with Helen.
 It was the beginning of a 49-year relationship: Sullivan evolved from teacher to governess and finally to companion and friend.